fasrc/ood-jupyter/README.md

 <!-- Credit upstream projects and any code you borrowed. -->

-- [Software Name](https://example.com) — the application launched by this OOD app
+- [Jupyter](https://jupyter.org/)— the application launched by this OOD app
 - [Open OnDemand](https://openondemand.org/) — the HPC portal framework

 ### Software Installation